0lzi/CV/Projects/Media-City.md

 # Roles

-Junior Project Engineer, supporting lead engineer in design and installation.
+I was junior engineer on this project.
+Main role was to support Infrastructure Lead engineer in design and delivery of both sites.

 # Dificulties